 That's due in large part to this companion certificate.
-Unlike the companion certificate from the Platinum card, it can be used for both Comfort + and domestic first class tickets.
+Unlike the companion certificate from the Platinum card, it can be used for both Comfort Plus and domestic first-class tickets.
 You'll get the benefit after your first full year with the card.

 The card earns 3x SkyMiles per dollar spent on Delta purchases.
 You'll also get a $100 credit for either Global Entry or TSA PreCheck once every four years.
 Membership in both programs is good for five years.

 Long layover on your international journey?
 The Delta SkyMiles Reserve card gets you complimentary access to the Delta Sky Club.
-You'll also be able to access Amex's incredible Centurion Lounges as long as you book your flight with the Reserve card.
+You'll also be able to access Amex's incredible Centurion Lounges and Escape Lounges so long as you book your flight with the Reserve card.

 Click Here to learn more about the Delta SkyMiles Reserve American Express Card.

 Frequently Asked Questions

 Are there any other Delta Companion ticket rules?

 While we've already covered almost everything you need to know, there are some subtle items to note about the Delta Companion Pass.

 - It's only eligible on Delta, Delta Connection carrier and Delta Shuttle flights – which excludes all other Delta-designated codeshare flights and flights on partner airlines.